 This topic provides examples of

-query metadata used to change the display and add other behavior to queries.
+query metadata used to change the display and behavior of fields in tables and queries.

 Joins and Lookups: